Starting in the Right Place

 That being said, I do want to mention one key aspect of a story’s start.
 You want to have an echo of the end in the beginning.
 What do I mean by this?
 Whatever internal belief your character is unlearning, or whatever goal they are motivated toward, needs to be hinted at from the very beginning of the book.
 After finishing your novel the reader ought to have a newfound appreciation for how this core of your novel is woven deeply into every scene—including the beginning.

 This is where being a plotter or planner/plantser gives you an advantage from the start, since you can outline the character and plot arcs and create this echo from the get-go.
 Pantsers often have to do major revisions—even rewriting major portions of the manuscript—to achieve this.

 If you’re ready for some assistance with planning your novel, I’d love to walk alongside you in that process!
-If you already have a draft, check out my first pages evaluation service or manuscript foundations assessment.
-And if you’re looking for feedback paired with community, join the waitlist for the next round of my first pages group coaching program.
+If you already have a draft, check out my Strategic Assessment and Full Manuscript Evaluation packages.
+And if you’re looking for feedback paired with community, join the waitlist for the next round of my First Pages Group Coaching program.

 Stay connected with news and updates!

 Sign up to receive our newsletter, special coupons for our products, and announcements about our growing selection of tools for authors!